 While you can’t fix every corrupted file, the good news is that there are some things you can try before calling it quits.
 We’re going to run down a few of the best video recovery software options available, free and paid, to show you how to recover corrupted video files.
 For a full overview of the top recovery software (for all file types), read our best data recovery software guide.

 To avoid corruption issues in the future, we’ll also take a moment to recommend backing up your video files, both locally and in the cloud.
 Online backup services provide versioning capabilities that let you rollback to uncorrupt copies of your files.

 That cost isn’t without merit, though.
-Stellar Phoenix can repair both video and audio from a file, separating the data for each stream and then reassembling it.
+Stellar can repair both video and audio from a file, separating the data for each stream and then reassembling it.

 Next, you’ll need to add files.
 Just click the “add” button in the bottom left corner and find what you need.

 You can review the footage to ensure you found the right file by clicking on the preview button in the bottom right corner.
 After you’ve done that, check the boxes for the files you want and click “repair.”

 Once completed, you’ll land on a screen with all of your repaired files.
 To ensure the process worked, select a file and click on “preview.”

 Once you’re satisfied, click on “save” in the bottom right corner, and the files will export to your chosen destination.

 The repair and export process can take a little while, so make sure you’re patient with it.
 While the software will cost some money, it’s justified by its ease of use and performance.
 If you work with many video files, then Stellar Video Repair is a tool you’ll probably want in your toolkit.